alisonalvezz/checker_comunitario/FORMAT.md

 If you print to the terminal by echo, remember to use -e as it normally doesn't recognize backslashes.

-Between each test case there should be an empty line in between.
+There should be an empty line between the test cases and the results, and between the introduction and test cases if there is one.
 Text of each test case is up to the creator, but should be as descriptive as possible.
-Don't write test#1 test#2.

-If you can show the output of what you checked, the better.
+Don't just write test#1 test#2, make it so the one using the checker know what to fix if it fails.

 At the end it should display how many checks were made and how many were successful.
 You can skip this if you only have 1 or 2 test cases.

+Don't worry if you don't follow the format to the letter.
+Later we can change it if needed.
+But try to follow the basics so the needed changes are fewer.

 I don't have universal examples but these should suffice for the format.
 Examples of a checker:

 $ ./x-checker
+Running checks on Task 0:

 #1 Betty check [FAILURE]
 #2 Executes the ls command with no arguments [SUCCESS]
 #3 Executes the mkdir command with no arguments [FAILURE]
 #4 Valgrind check [SUCCESS]

 2/4 successful tests.